ymanshur/synasishouse/README.md

 ## API

-Open <https://ymanshur.github.io/simplebank/docs/swagger> to see API documentation based on the gRPC Gateway proto definition
+Open <https://ymanshur.github.io/simplebank/docs/swagger> to see API documentation based on the gRPC Gateway proto annotation.